Uninterruptible Power Supply (UPS) Batteries – How Long Do They Last?

 - how long the battery can support the protected equipment.

-Both, of course, are in the case of a utility mains failure.
+Equally both are in the case of a utility mains failure.

 First, let’s define the battery.
 In this instance we are talking about a VRLA (Valve Regulated Lead Acid) battery.